jayknar/RISCV_MYTH_Workshop/README.md

 The modified C program is available [here](Day2/1t09_custom_c.png)

 The C program was converted to hex and was executed in RISC-V picorv-32 verilog implementation using iverilog open source compiler.
-The results of the verification is shown [here]
+The results of the verification is shown [here](Day2/C_program_verification.png)

+## Digital logic design using TL-Verliog and Makerchip